-This means that it is best to intervene as soon as you suspect you may have hearing loss!
+This means that it is best to intervene as soon as you suspect you may have hearing loss.
 The atrophy of these pathways often affects neighboring pathways, like those controlling memory.
-Thus, hearing loss greatly increases the risk for dementia and Alzheimer's.
-Early intervention at the first sign of hearing loss is essential to keeping your clear mind and sharp wit, even into old age.
+Thus, hearing loss dramatically increases the risk of dementia and Alzheimer's.
+Early intervention at the first sign of hearing loss is essential to keeping your mind sharp, even into old age.

 Visit us at Glendora Hearing to get your hearing checked today, so we can find the best hearing aids for your needs.
-Once you treat your hearing loss and get used to hearing aids you can get back to focusing on the things that are most valuable in your life.
+Once you treat your hearing loss and get used to hearing aids, you can get back to focusing on the most valuable things in your life.

 Book an appointment with Dr. Kevin Ivory to start hearing better today.